Pethaudi/Es6ComponentsManager/README.md

 ### Parameter: [-e] [projectname]
 (you can put them in any order)

--e: generates you an electron app (is important for the browsersync script)
+-e: generates an electron app (important for the browsersync script)

 projectname: no constraints